 We are currently migrating our point-of-sale software to a new platform.
-Approximately 2,300 stores have been converted to the new software platform as of May 4, 2019, and we currently expect to complete the implementation during the second half of 2019.
+Approximately 2,400 stores have been converted to the new software platform as of August 3, 2019, and we currently expect to complete the implementation during the second half of 2019.
 In connection with this implementation and resulting business process changes, we may make changes to the design and operation of our internal control over financial reporting.

 Additionally, during the fourth quarter of 2018 the Company implemented a new lease accounting system in advance of the adoption of the new leasing standard that was effective the first quarter of 2019.
-We revised our controls in connection with this adoption and will further refine business processes and make changes to the design and implementation of our internal control in connection with the new standard.
+We revised our controls in connection with this adoption and are continuing to refine business processes and make changes to the design and implementation of our internal controls as appropriate.

-During the quarter ended May 4, 2019, there were no changes in the Company's internal control over financial reporting, other than the implementation of new point-of-sale software and lease accounting system noted above, (as defined in Rules 13a-15(f) of the Exchange Act) that materially affected or are reasonably likely to affect the Company's internal control over financial reporting.
+During the quarter ended August 3, 2019, there were no changes in the Company's internal control over financial reporting, other than the implementation of new point-of-sale software and lease accounting system noted above, (as defined in Rules 13a-15(f) of the Exchange Act) that materially affected or are reasonably likely to affect the Company's internal control over financial reporting.